 My step count does not seem accurate

 If your step count does not seem accurate, you can try these tips.

-- · Wear the device on your non-dominant wrist. - Carry the device in your pocket when pushing a stroller or lawn mower. - Carry the device in your pocket when actively using your hands or arms only.
+- Wear the device on your non-dominant wrist. - Carry the device in your pocket when pushing a stroller or lawn mower.